-PULO Who can apply?
-1. Researchers and scientists residing in Botswana and affiliated with a recognised public higher education or research institution such as a university, college of education, research and technology are eligible to apply.
-2. Researchers based at private higher education institutions, NGOs, SMEs, private companies/industries, cannot serve as a PI but can form part of the research consortium.
-3. Pls are encouraged to ensure the involvement of young scientists (i.e. doctoral and postdoctoral students) and pay attention to gender equality (a balanced involvement of female and male researchers) What type of activities are eligible for funding?
-Research-related costs : Activities to be supported may include expenses relating to field work such as conducting interviews / surveys / laboratory experiments, research-related trips, small equipment (consumables), etc. Exchange programmes: To support short-term mobility or travel expenses (i.e. transport and accommodation costs) of the research team between the partnering countries.
+Who can apply?
+1. Researchers and scientists affiliated to a local national research and technology Organisation, institution, consortia, association, trust, company established and registered through an Act of Parliament or registered with the appropriate authorities such as Registrar of Societies; Deeds Registry; and Companies and Intellectual Property Authority.
+2. Principal Investigators for each proposal must have a minimum qualification of a Master's degree or equivalent.
+3. Each project team must have at-least one (1) female researcher 4.
+Each project must have at-least one (1) early career scientists (35 years and below).
+5. Each project must support at least one (1) Post Graduate student.
+Priority will be given to citizens of Botswana.
+6. The research team must comprise researchers registered under the Botswana National Research Information Management Systems (RIMS) at www.rims.gov.bw What type of activities Research-related costs: Activities to be supported may include expenses relating to are eligible for funding? field work such as conducting interviews / surveys / laboratory experiments, research- related trips, small equipment (consumables), etc. Exchange programmes: To support short-term mobility or travel expenses (i.e. transport and accommodation costs) of the research team between the partnering countries.
 Doctoral research placements: The placements should enable the postgraduate students within the project to learn valuable new skills or techniques; access facilities or resources not readily available at home; build relationships with potential new collaborators; and advance complementary collaborative research.
 Knowledge sharing costs: In support of activities organised by the partners, such as joint workshops, seminars, conferences, symposia, lecture presentations, capacity building sessions, meetings, local/regional dissemination of results aimed at involving stakeholders, and/or end-users from outside the consortium.
-AJ-CORE workshops: Budget to participate at workshops organised by AJ-CORE funders as part of the reporting requirements (i.e. kick-off and final workshops).
-Funds from DRST will only be used to support researchers from Botswana.
-The following will NOT be funded from the allocation: (1) salaries for researchers, consultant's fees and project management fees, and (2) large Equipment (costing more than P50 000.00).
-Funding limits for eligible activities DRST will support a maximum of Six (6) projects at P1 000 000.00 per project.
-The funds will be available for three (3) years.
-Please note that the funds include overhead cost (30% of direct cost).
-The budget for a project may differ each year, depending on the content of activities.
+AJ-CORE workshops: Budget to participate at workshops organised by AJ-CORE funders as part of the reporting requirements (i.e. kick-off, mid-term review and final workshops).